taijusanagi/CrossFuel/docs/metamask-snap.md

-## Truffle Box for Metamask Snap
+## Metamask Snap

+Metamask Snap simplifies the Account Abstraction function by automating the signature process and providing a transaction simulator for improved security.
+This extension feature of Metamask enhances the user experience by eliminating the need for multiple signatures, which was previously cumbersome and difficult to comprehend.

-We utilized the Metamask Snap Truffle Box to create a project template, which can be found here: https://github.com/taijusanagi/2023-eth-denver-submission/tree/main/implementations/metamask-snap.
+To create a project template, we utilized the Metamask Snap Truffle Box, which can be found at https://github.com/taijusanagi/2023-eth-denver-submission/tree/main/implementations/metamask-snap.

-For more details on the initialization of the Metamask Snap Truffle Box, please see here: https://github.com/taijusanagi/2023-eth-denver-submission/issues/3.

-## Improved User Experience with Metamask Snap
+## Scalability & Improved User Experience with Metamask Snap

-In this application, the user creates two transactions: one for cross-chain pay for gas and one for the actual transaction.
-Both transactions utilize Account Abstraction verifying paymaster function, which requires the user to sign twice on the user operation.
+n this application, the user creates two transactions - one for cross-chain gas payment and one for the actual transaction.
+Both transactions utilize Account Abstraction verifying paymaster function, which previously required the user to sign four times.

-So in total, the user needs to sign four times!

 ![verifying-paymaster-logic-flow](./verifying-paymaster-logic-flow.jpg)

-To improve user experience, we are utilizing snap_getBip44Entropy to have control over user private key and sign four times in one prompt, making the process smoother and more seamless for the user.
+To improve the user experience, we utilize snap_getBip44Entropy to enable the user to sign four times in one prompt, making the process smoother and more seamless.
+This reduces network workload and enables a cross-chain gas payment model.

 ![metamask-dialog](./metamask-dialog.png)

-Only one approval from the user is required to generate and authorize a user operation for Account Abstraction.

 ## Security

-To strike a balance between security and user experience, we're leveraging Tenderly to mitigate security risks and guarantee the safety of the application.
+To ensure security, we leverage Tenderly to mitigate security risks and guarantee the safety of the application.
+The transaction simulator feature in Tenderly allows us to test the application's functionality without deploying it on the live network.

 ![transaction-simulator](./transaction-simulator.png)